 - 11.2.1 In order to carry out their duties in terms of this agreement it may be necessary for teachers to work for more than 40 hours per week.
 The normal hours of work for teachers however should, as far as practicable, not exceed 40 hours per week Monday to Friday. - 11.2.2 Teachers are normally required to be present on the site for at least 35 of their working hours per week.
 These hours may be worked between 7.00am and 6.00pm daily from Monday to Friday inclusive, with a required core attendance time of 9.00am to 3.00pm.
-A lunch break of one hour is to be taken generally between the hours of 12.00noon and 2.00pm (unless agreed otherwise) provided that the timing of the lunch break does not interfere with operational activities. - 11.2.3 Part-time teachers' hours of work are expected to be proportionate to that of a full-time teacher as set out in 11.2.1 and they are normally required to be present on the site proportionate to a full-time teacher.
-A part-time teacher's FTTE reflects their total hours of work (e.g. a teacher who is 0.5 FTTE is expected to work an average of approximately 20 hours per week across the year, outside of annual holidays, leave and public holidays). - 11.2.4 Where, with the agreement of the employer, a teacher works flexible hours the teacher may be required to keep a record of attendance. - (a) Without limiting any of the other provisions of this agreement, the school may request the services of a teacher during a vacation period for a total of up to five days in any 12 month period. - (b) The employer will provide the teacher with reasonable notice of a request under clause 11.2.43(a) and wherever possible will take the needs of the individual teacher into account.
+A lunch break of one hour is to be taken generally between the hours of 12.00noon and 2.00pm (unless agreed otherwise) provided that the timing of the lunch break does not interfere with operational activities. - 11.2.3 Where, with the agreement of the employer, a teacher works flexible hours the teacher may be required to keep a record of attendance. - (a) Without limiting any of the other provisions of this agreement, the school may request the services of a teacher during a vacation period for a total of up to five days in any 12 month period. - (b) The employer will provide the teacher with reasonable notice of a request under clause 11.2.3(a) and wherever possible will take the needs of the individual teacher into account.